 I’ve had a love affair with newspapers ever since I could read Peanuts and Mike Royko.
 The affection hasn’t been mutual.
-Although the fourth estate has deigned to print me occasionally over the years, and I even managed to score an internship at one of America’s premier titles back when I was still technically a teenager by walking in off the street with a book of college paper clips under my arm, mostly it’s been a hard sell; and mostly I haven’t bothered.
+Although the fourth estate has deigned to print me occasionally over the years, and I even managed to score an internship at one of America’s premier titles by walking in off the street with a book of college paper clips under my arm, mostly it’s been a hard sell; and mostly I haven’t bothered.

 But every once in a while I get the itch.
 The last time this happened was last year, when I tried, and failed, to get any traction with this.
 The Guardian “didn’t like it” and nobody replied to my emails without follow-up bordering on stalking.
 It ended up in The Ride Journal, a freebie.

 Last month, prompted by a rare boost in personal productivity, I sent a piece about iPod cycling (they say write what you know) out into the cold factories of pulp & pixels and waited while nothing happened.
 I had about given up when inspiration struck thanks to a random story link which invited further investigation into a market I simply hadn’t considered before.
 Why not try the Daily Telegraph, aka the Torygraph?
 It’s Boris Johnson territory: perfect.
 It would also be nice to place it in a venue not packed with a jury of one’s peers, like the Bike Blog.

 I got an almost immediate response, which struck me dumb.
 That it underwent heavy editing (“It’s not our style”; the story of my life) didn’t bother me too much as it was so nice to get paid – also with a very pleasant fleetness, once they’d decided to finally run it – for what has always been a labour of love.